abelsquidhead/MobileDevOpsWithMSStack/README.md

     <img src="media/2017-04-04_14-22-02.png" width="640"/>

     >**Talking Point**: For us, DevOps is the union of People, Process and our Products to enable continous delivery of value too our end users.
 Now I said this very carefully.
 Notice, I didn't say continuous delivery of code right?
 Because continuously delivering code just gives us piles of code.
 That doesn't give any value to the end users.
 Notice I didn't even say, continously deliver features.
-Because once again, we need to make sure the features we deliver sprint after sprint are valuable to our end users.
+Because features by themselves don't guarentee value.
+We need to make sure the features we deliver sprint after sprint are valuable to our end users.
 To do this successfully, to continuously deliver value to your end users, this is extremely dificult.
 And to be successful, you have to address all three pillars.
 People (or culture), Process, and your Products and tools.

 5. Next slide